sahargavriely/the-unbearable-ease-of-programming/brain_computer_interface/server/README.md

 (by default, only the error message is printed, and the program exits with a non-zero code).

-To showcase these options, consider `error` command, which raises anexception:
+To showcase these options, consider `error` command, which raises an exception:

 ```sh
 $ python -m brain_computer_interface.server error